TajaKuzman/Parlamint-translation/README.md

 - Stanza does not output "SpaceAfter" information, I added it manually based on the start_char and end_char information

-Next steps:
+## Next steps
-- metadata translation: **we want to translate all the text contents of non-s elements - does this include the gap elements; can I get a list of all elements somewhere?**, but in a lexicon-based approach, so extracting all "Ploskanje" etc., deduplicating, translating, and **returning as a tab-separated dataset - what should the dataset include - source, translation, maybe also tag name, anything else?**, to be applied in the translated resource by Tomaž and Matyaš. **Should I perform word alignment on it as well?**
+- metadata translation: **we want to translate all the text contents of non-s elements**, but in a lexicon-based approach, so extracting all "Ploskanje" etc., deduplicating, translating, and **returning as a tab-separated dataset - what should the dataset include - source, translation, maybe also tag name, anything else?**, to be applied in the translated resource by Tomaž and Matyaš.